Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Results

 In Table \ref{tab:HNMF_topdown_initial_letter}, we display the topic keywords in each of the two layers formed by top-down HNMF on the Initial Letter data set.
 We can see that most top keywords associated with the first-layer super-topics are not evenly distributed into three sub-topics.
 Rather, they are clustered in one sub-topic.
 For example, important court-related keywords of Super-topic 1 all appear in Sub-topic 1 (``trial", ``evidence", ``testimony").

 In Tables \ref{tab:hnmf_letter_7} through \ref{tab:hnmf_letter_3}, we display a three layer bottom-up HNMF on the Initial Letter data set with topic numbers 7, 5 and 3.
-We see that the hierarchical factorization combines topics in the first layer related to trial (Topic 1 through 3 of rank 7), and combines topics related to seeking assistance from CIP (Topic 5 and 6 of rank 7).
+We see that the hierarchical factorization not only preserves unique topic related to trails (Topic 1 in Tables \ref{tab:hnmf_letter_7} through \ref{tab:hnmf_letter_3}) but also combines overlapping topics in the first layer related to evidence and police procedure (Topic 2 and Topic 3 in Table \ref{tab:hnmf_letter_7}), and combines topics related to seeking assistance from CIP (Topics 5 through 7).
+We also noticed that the last topic, which is a list of Spanish words, is preserved across three layers.
+This might suggest the existence of a considerable amount of Spanish documents in the text corpora.
+If we would include them in our topic modeling algorithm, a new pipeline that targets specifically Spanish texts is needed.
+Some alternative ways to handle multilingual data is further discussed in Section \ref{sec:Conclusion}.

 \FloatBarrier